Most scholars agree that Paul’s first letter was to the Galatians sometime during his second missionary journey with Silas:

 Father through His Spirit led Jesus to a physical cross so that now we may be led of His Spirit to our spiritual cross of the crucified life:

-Romans 8:13 for if ye live after the flesh, ye must die; but if by the Spirit ye put to death the deeds of the body, ye shall live.
+Romans 8:12-14 So then, brethren, we are debtors, not to the flesh, to live after the flesh: (13) for if ye live after the flesh, ye must die; but if by the Spirit ye put to death the deeds of the body, ye shall live.
+(14) For as many as are led by the Spirit of God, these are sons of God.

 Mark 8:35 For whosoever would save his life shall lose it; and whosoever shall lose his life for my sake and the gospel’s shall save it.

-Paul stressed how important it was to bring our body under bondage to Christ as the Word of God:
+Paul stressed how important it was for us as debtors to God to bring our body under bondage to Christ as the Word of God:

 1 Corinthians 15:31 I protest by that glorifying in you, brethren, which I have in Christ Jesus our Lord, I die daily.